Here are precise answers to your questions based on a standard DBMS syllabus, which aligns well with the CCSU curriculum:

 - DML (Data Manipulation Language): Commands used to manipulate data in the database.
 Examples:

-. - DDL (Data Definition Language): Commands used to define or modify the database structure.
+SELECT,INSERT,UPDATE,DELETE. - DDL (Data Definition Language): Commands used to define or modify the database structure.
 Examples:

 3. Advantages and Disadvantages of DBMS